Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Background

 Clearly, not every workflow is satisfiable, and hence it is important to be able to determine whether a workflow is satisfiable or not and, if it is satisfiable, to find a valid complete plan.
 Unfortunately, the WSP is NP-hard~\cite{WaLi10}.
-However, since the number $k$ of steps is usually relatively small in practice (usually $k \ll n = |U|$ and we assume, in what follows, that $k < n$), Wang and Li~\cite{WaLi10} introduced its parameterisation\footnote{We use terminology of the recent monograph~\cite{DoFe13} on parameterised algorithms and complexity.} by $k$.
-Algorithms for this parameterised problem were also studied in~\cite{CoCrGaGuJo14,JOCO2014,CrGuYe13}.
-While in general the WSP is W[1]-hard~\cite{WaLi10} (this means the WSP, in general, is very unlikely to be FPT as it is widely believed that FPT$\neq$W[1] (similar to P$\neq$NP)~\cite{DowneyFellows99}), the WSP restricted\footnote{While we consider special families of constraints, we do not restrict authorisation lists.} to some practically important families of constraints is FPT~\cite{CoCrGaGuJo14,CrGuYe13,Roy2015,WaLi10}.
+However, since the number $k$ of steps is usually relatively small in practice (usually $k \ll n = |U|$ and we assume, in what follows, that $k < n$), Wang and Li~\citeyear{WaLi10} introduced its parameterisation by $k$ (we use terminology of the recent monograph~\cite{DoFe13} on parameterised algorithms and complexity).
+Algorithms for this parameterised problem were also studied in~\shortcite{CoCrGaGuJo14,JOCO2014,CrGuYe13}.
+While in general the WSP is W[1]-hard~\cite{WaLi10}, the WSP restricted to some practically important families of constraints, but still allowing arbitrary authorisations, is FPT~\shortcite{CoCrGaGuJo14,CrGuYe13,Roy2015,WaLi10}.

 Many business rules are not concerned with the identities of the users that perform a set of steps.
 Accordingly, we say a constraint $c = (T,\Theta)$ is user-independent (UI) if, whenever $\theta \in \Theta$ and $\phi: U \rightarrow U$ is a permutation, then $\phi \circ \theta \in \Theta$.
 In other words, given a complete plan $\pi$ that satisfies $c$ and any permutation $\phi: U \rightarrow U$, the plan $\pi' : S \rightarrow U$, where $\pi'(s) = \phi(\pi(s))$, also satisfies $c$.
-The class of UI constraints is general enough in many practical cases; for example, all the constraints defined in the ANSI RBAC standard \cite{ansi-rbac04} are UI\@.
-Most of the constraints studied in \cite{JOCO2014,CrGuYe13,WaLi10} and other papers are also UI\@.
+The class of UI constraints is general enough in many practical cases; for example, all the constraints defined in the ANSI RBAC standard \shortcite{ansi-rbac04} are UI\@.
+Most of the constraints studied in \shortcite{JOCO2014,CrGuYe13,WaLi10} and other papers are also UI\@.
 Classical examples of UI constraints are the requirements that two steps are performed by either two different users (\emph{separation-of-duty}), or the same user (\emph{binding-of-duty}).
-More complex constraints can state that at least/at most/exactly $r$ users are required to complete some sensitive set of steps (these constraints belong to the family of \emph{counting} constraints), where $r$ is usually small.
-Such constraints are called \emph{at least-$r$}, \emph{at most-$r$}, and \emph{exactly-$r$}, respectively.
+More complex constraints such as at least-$r$ and at-most-$r$ can state that at least/at most $r$ users are required to complete some sensitive set of steps.